Runko: Modern multiphysics toolbox for plasma simulations: Numerical implementation

-The low-level \cpp\ kernels are heavily relying on template metaprogramming features of modern \cpp\ (conforming to \cppv{14}\ standard \footnote{ The \cppv{14}\ standard is generally considered as a ``transition standard'' bridging the gap between the older \cppv{11} and the newer \cppv{17}\ versions.
-In the future, \runko\ will transition to fully conform to the \cppv{17} standard as soon as a sufficient HPC compiler support can be guaranteed.
-At the moment, many of the newer \cppv{17} template metaprogramming features are provided together with \runko\ itself, implemented using \cppv{14}.
-This means that the code is already taking advantage of the new \cppv{17} metaprogramming features but is still compilable with older \cpp{14} compilers. }).
-In template metaprogramming a code template is provided to the compiler that then generates the actual source code based on it, given some extra information on how to fill the template parameters. \footnote{ We use the standard \cpp\ syntax to present template classes: an object \texttt{A} with a template parameter \texttt{X} is given as \texttt{A<X>}. } Many of the \cpp\ kernels take advantage of this by only having a $D$-dimensional general template of the algorithm.
-This template of an algorithm is then specialized to the required dimension (typically $D=1,2$, or $3$) by the compiler during compile time.
+The low-level \cpp\ kernels rely heavily on template metaprogramming features of modern \cpp\ (conforming currently to \cppv{14}\ standard \footnote{ The \cppv{14}\ and $17$ standards are generally considered as ``transition standards'' bridging the gap between the older \cppv{11} and the newer \cppv{20}\ version.
+In the future, \runko\ will transition to fully conform to the \cppv{20} standard as soon as sufficient HPC compiler support can be guaranteed.
+At the moment, many of the newer \cppv{20} template metaprogramming features are provided together with \runko\ itself, implemented using \cppv{11}. }).
+In template metaprogramming a code template is provided to the compiler that then generates the actual source code based on it, given some extra information on how to fill the template parameters. \footnote{ We use the standard \cpp\ syntax to present template classes: an object \texttt{A} with a template parameter \texttt{X} is given as \texttt{A<X>}. } Many of the implemented \cpp\ kernels take advantage of this by only having a $D$-dimensional general template of the algorithm.
+This template of an algorithm is then specialized to the required spatial dimension (typically $D = 1$, $2$, or $3$) by the compiler during compile time.
 This translates to a more bug-free code as typically only one implementation of the algorithm is required.